SachinCoder1/Learn-blockchain/README.md

     • Array uses sequential manner to store the data which uses more space whereas mapping do not store it in sequential manner.

+   ## 13. What is view Keyword in Solidity?
+     When we use view keword in our functions then it gives access to functions to read state variable.

+    • When using view, It can't modify/update state variable in functions.

-   ## 13. What is View?
+   ## 13. What is pure Keyword in Solidity ?
-     It is used to map the key to values.
+     Pure Keyword is used when we are neither reading state variable nor modifying state variable.

     • We use mapping to save the memory because if we use array it uses a lot of space.
-    • Array uses sequential manner to store the data which uses more space whereas mapping do not store it in sequential manner.

-   ## 13. What is Pure ?
-     It is used to map the key to values.

-    • We use mapping to save the memory because if we use array it uses a lot of space.
-    • Array uses sequential manner to store the data which uses more space whereas mapping do not store it in sequential manner.